 You can configure the Inspiron 15 7000 with either a Core i5-10300H or Core i7-10750H CPU, but the GTX 1050 is the sole graphics option outside of on-board graphics.
 The XPS 15, on the other hand, can be configured with up to a Core i9-10885H and a GTX 1650 (as well as up to 64GB of RAM).
 It’s by far the faster option, whether you need a speedy productivity machine or a creative workstation.

 The combination of these parts makes for a serious video editing and rendering machine.
 The GTX 1650 will get you better frame rates in games, too, though it’s far from a proper gaming laptop.

 The Inspiron 15 7000 offers a very attractive price, as well as slightly superior upgradability.
 That’s nothing to sneeze at.
 If you’re looking under $1,000, it’s your only choice in this comparison.

-That $200-ish difference between the basic XPS 15 and the Inspiron 15 7000, and for good reason.
+There is around a 200$ price difference between the basic XPS 15 and the Inspiron 15 7000, and for good reason.
 That price buys you better build quality, a slightly more efficient keyboard, a thinner chassis, and improved battery life.
-The Inspiron 15 7000 isn’t horrible in any of these areas, but the XPS 15’s benefits are worth the cost.
+While the Inspiron 15 7000 has perfectly adequate specs, the XPS 15 is clearly superior which justifies the higher base price.